Should Women Not Speak One Word in Church? A Close Look at 1 Corinthians 14:34-36

 And so to judge from the context of the entire chapter of 1 Corinthians 14 and 11:5, the wives / women must have been asking questions about the prophecies or tongues or the teachings or revelations that were free-flowing.
 They were asking questions at the wrong time.
 They may have adopted a prosecutorial tone and demeanor, even when their husbands were prophesying.
 Since they were less educated than men, generally, their questions were natural but also out of order.
 They had to wait until they got home, so they did not interrupt the flow of the service.

-All of this implies that when the Corinthian church comes back into order, women could speak up at the right time, as they operated in the gifts of the Spirit, listed in 1 Cor.
-12:7-11 and 12:28.
+All of this implies that when the Corinthian church comes back into order, women could speak up at the right time, as they operated in the gifts of the Spirit, listed in 1 Corinthians 12:7-11 and 12:28.
 (This latter verse includes apostles, prophets, and teachers.)
 The prohibitions in 14:34-36 were not absolute and universal.
 Therefore, women in all ages and cultures can speak up when order and decorum reigns in the church service and house churches.

 Therefore, it is best to read those verses as if they were not written two weeks ago, but in their original cultural and textual context, two thousand years ago.
 Yet order and decorum are universal and must be maintained at every time and in every place.
+They are indeed universal.
+Women’s ministry is also universal.

 RELATED